Anon-Planet/thgtoa/guide.md

 #### Installation:

-You should follow [Appendix A: Windows Installation]
+You should follow [Appendix A: Windows Installation:]

 As a light introduction, consider watching <https://www.youtube.com/watch?v=vNRics7tlqw> <sup>[[Invidious]][298]</sup>